 If your I-129 petition is denied by the USCIS, your employer may be able to file an appeal by submitting an I-290B along with additional supporting evidence.
 However, many (if not all) H-1B denial notices state that an appeal is not possible.
 If you are an exception, the appeal must be filed not later than 30 days after receiving the denial notice.
 However, keep in mind that a visa denial appeal can take you several months or years to process.

 In most cases, it is better to file a new petition than to spend a long time pursuing an appeal that doesn’t guarantee a favorable end.
 To be sure of the best option for you, you will need to speak with your immigration lawyer.

-At Immi-USA, we have a team of highly experienced H-1B attorneys who will help you file your petition and ensure all pitfalls that could lead to denial are avoided.
-Also, if you have already received a denial notice, our attorneys can help you overcome the decision.
-You can get in touch and schedule a consultation with one of our H-1B lawyers today by filling out this contact form.
+VisaNation Law Group has a team of highly experienced H-1B attorneys who will help you file your petition and ensure all pitfalls that could lead to denial are avoided.
+Also, if you have already received a denial notice, their attorneys can help you overcome the decision.
+You can get in touch and schedule a consultation with one of their H-1B lawyers today by filling out this contact form.